medic/cht-conf/README.md

 _Added in v3.2.0_

-In order to avoid overwriting someone elses configuration cht-conf records the last uploaded configuration snapshot in the `.snapshots` directory.
+In order to avoid overwriting someone else's configuration cht-conf records the last uploaded configuration snapshot in the `.snapshots` directory.
 The `remote.json` file should be committed to your repository along with the associated configuration change.
 When uploading future configuration if cht-conf detects the snapshot doesn't match the configuration on the server you will be prompted to overwrite or cancel.

 # Currently supported